MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ### Number of iterations

 Grover's search has an optimal number of iterations that yields the highest probability of measuring a valid output.
-If the problem has $N$ possible eligible items, and $M$ of them are solutions to the problem, the optimal number of iterations is:
+If the problem has $N=2^n$ possible eligible items, and $M$ of them are solutions to the problem, the optimal number of iterations is:

 $$N_{\text{optimal}}\approx\frac{\pi}{4}\sqrt{\frac{N}{M}}$$

 Continuing to iterate past that number starts reducing that probability until we reach nearly-zero success probability on iteration $2 N_{\text{optimal}}$.
 After that, the probability grows again and util $3 N_{\text{optimal}}$ and so on.

 In practical applications, you don't usually know how many solutions your problem has before you solve it.
-An efficient strategy to handle this issue is to gradually increase the iteration number (for example: $2, 4, 8, 16, ..., 2^n$) and it will still find the solution with an average number of iterations around $\sqrt{\frac{N}{M}}$.
+An efficient strategy to handle this issue is to "guess" the number of solutions $M$ by progressively increasing the guess in powers of two (i.e. $1, 2, 4, 8, 16, ..., 2^n$).
+One of these guesses will be sufficiently close that the algorithm will still find the solution with an average number of iterations around $\sqrt{\frac{N}{M}}$.

 ### Complete Grover's operation

-Now we are ready to write the full operation a Grover's search.
+Now we are ready to write a Q# operation for Grover's search algorithm.
 It will have three inputs:

 - A qubit array `register : Qubit[]` that should be initialized in the all `Zero` state.
 This register will encode the tentative solution to the search problem.
 After the operation it will be measured.
 - An operation `phaseOracle : ((Qubit[]) => Unit is Adj` that represents the phase oracle for the Grover's task.
 This operation applies an unitary transformation over a generic qubit register.